 This low carb pizza cups recipe aims to conquer just that.
 And with only 0.6 grams of carbs and 60 calories per pizza cup, it does a stand-up job.

-Low Carb Pizza Cups Ingredients
+Ingredients for Low Carb Pizza Cups

 To make this recipe even more awesome, the ingredient list is a short one.
 You could make modifications based on your goals.
 For example, I used regular shredded mozzarella instead of fat-free like the recipe calls for.
 If you have higher fat needs (i.e. keto), you could add whole eggs in place of some of the egg whites or use pork pepperoni.
 And as always, you can add more cheese.